Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

 All application configuration parameters alongside with database connection parameters are reside in the :ref:`configuration files <conf>`.
-In the our project it will be: `conf/ncmsapp-dev-configuration.xml`.
+In our project it will be: `conf/ncmsapp-dev-configuration.xml`.

 .. code-block:: xml